Google Season of Docs 2019

 - Description: Modern Android mobile developers typically use Kotlin to create their mobile apps.
-To make developing Rocket.Chat integrated and compatible Android apps simpler, Rocket.Chat has created a comprehensive Software Development Kit (SDK) for Kotlin.
-This project will involve the detailed documentation for the SDK features, application scenarios, and APIs.
+To make developing Rocket.Chat integrated and compatible Android apps simpler, Rocket.Chat has created a comprehensive Software Development Kit (SDK) in Kotlin - which can be used on Kotlin or Java applications due to its interoperability.
+This project will involve detailed documentation for the SDK features, application scenarios, and APIs.
 This documentation does not exist yet, you will be working from scratch on this.
 You will be working closely with Rocket.Chat mobile leads, the developers who actually coded the SDK, during your term.

 - Related Material: The Kotlin SDK

 - Description: Working with core developers and the best open source community advocates in the Rocket.Chat community this is your opportunity to join us and dive into the exciting world of Chatbots and Machine Learning (ML).
 Bots are tomorrows technology, today.
 Automating and simplifying life for both user and provider, the demand for this technology and how to develop and deploy is huge.
 Rocket.Chat has integrated support for bots created via different programming languages and deployment methods to leverage the power of Rocket.Chat.
 This includes leading services and frameworks such as Dialogflow, Botpress, RASA, Botkit, hubot, and bbot.
 Documenting this in a clear and precise manner, from bot development and usage through to more advanced deployments, is a huge task and vital to Rocket.Chat and its users.
 We do already have scattered docs, in the form of developers READMEs, for the subprojects.
 A major part of this project is to better organize, unify, and improve them for end-user consumption.